T-SHRED: Symbolic Regression for Regularization and Model Discovery with Transformer Shallow Recurrent Decoders: Computational Experiments

 The first dataset we consider is the Sea-Surface Temperature dataset (SST) dataset: a collection of 1,400 weekly snapshots of the weekly mean sea surface temperature collected from 1992 to 2019 by NOAA \cite{reynolds2002improved}.
 The data comes in a 180 $\times$ 360 grid with 44,219 of the 68,400 locations containing sea surface temperature information.
 The dataset's total size is 179MB.

-The dataset is converted into a training, validation, and test set by taking the first 80\% of time-steps as the training set, the next 10\% as the validation set, and the remaining 10\% as the test set.
-The data is also normalized by min-max scaling the full dataset onto the range [0,1].

-Using the hyperparameters listed in \autoref{sec:experiments}, the lowest average test loss of $1.50 \cdot 10^{-3}$ was achieved from SHRED with a one-layer GRU encoder and a one-layer MLP decoder with a model size of 25.14MB. \autoref{fig:sst_full} shows the output of the best model on the test set.
-The top 12 best performing T-SHRED models are shown in \autoref{fig:scatter}.
-The best performing T-SHRED model was a one-layer SINDy-Attention transformer encoder and a one-layer CNN decoder with an average test loss of $1.87 \cdot 10^{-3}$ and a model size of 75.31MB.

-For the second experiment, we obtain a final average test loss of $4.51 \cdot 10^{-3}$ with a model size of 4.70MB.
-The SINDy-Attention coefficients for one of the seeds resulted in the following set of ODEs in the latent space for the encoder layers $L_i$ and heads $H_j$:
+\ay{The lowest average RMSE on the test split of $2.00 \cdot 10^{-2}$ ($\pm\ 1.74 \cdot 10^{-3}$) was achieved from SHRED with a SINDy-Loss GRU encoder and a CNN decoder with an average model size of 15.11 MB.
+The best performing T-SHRED model was a SINDy-Attention transformer encoder and an MLP decoder with an average RMSE on the test split of $3.56 \cdot 10^{-2}$ ($\pm\ 7.35 \cdot 10^{-3}$) and an average model size of 5.20 MB.
+A comparison of $100$ steps of forecasting between SHRED and T-SHRED is presented in \autoref{fig:sst_forecast}.} \if0 The SINDy-Attention coefficients for one of the seeds resulted in the following set of ODEs in the latent space for the SINDy-Attention layer $L$ and heads $H_j$: